asdfzxcvbn/pyzule/README.md

 #### insert_dylib
 you have to build this yourself.

-`git clone https://github.com/tyilo/insert_dylib.git && cd insert_dylib/insert_dylib && gcc main.c && chmod +x a.out && sudo mv a.out /usr/local/bin/insert_dylib`
+`git clone https://github.com/tyilo/insert_dylib.git && cd insert_dylib/insert_dylib && gcc main.c && chmod +x a.out && sudo mv a.out /usr/local/bin/insert_dylib && cd ../..`

 if you're on macos, that should be everything you need to install. skip to the installation script.